csidirop/plugin-template/README.md

 # Template Plugin for Omeka Classic

 This is a barebones plugin for Omeka Classic that provides a simple example of a plugin structure.
 It includes a configuration page and an admin view, offering a starting point for developing custom plugins.
+Its based on informations from the Omeka classic tutorials: https://omeka.readthedocs.io/en/latest/Tutorials/index.html

 ### Features